Lifestyle changes after melanoma

 Can I lower my risk of the melanoma growing or coming back?

 At this time, not enough is known about melanoma to say for sure if there are things you can do that will be helpful.
-We do know that people who have had melanoma are at higher risk for developing another melanoma or other type of skin cancer.
-Because of this, it is important to limit your exposure to UV rays (from the sun or tanning beds) and to continue to examine your skin every month for signs of melanoma coming back or any new skin cancers.
+We do know that people who have had melanoma are at higher risk for getting another melanoma or other type of skin cancer.
+Because of this, it’s very important to limit your exposure to UV rays (from the sun or tanning beds) and to examine your skin every month for signs of melanoma coming back or any new skin cancers.

 Healthy behaviors such as not smoking, eating well, being active, and staying at a healthy weight may also help, but no one knows for sure.
-But we do know that these types of changes can have positive effects on your health that can extend beyond your risk of cancer.
+But we do know that these types of changes can have health effects that can extend beyond your risk of cancer.

 Last Medical Review: 05/01/2015